-Snuggled up against the western borders of old Burma in the rugged front range of the majestic Himalayas, just south of the Bhutan and only a few miles from China, lay three orphaned sub-states of India.
-Because they are nearly cut off from the rest of India by Bangladesh, the territories of Mizoram, Manipur and Nagaland are characterized by dangerous insurgency and wild independence.
+Snuggled up against the western borders of old Burma (now Myanmar) in the rugged front range of the majestic Himalayas, just south of the Bhutan and only a few miles from China, lay three orphaned substates of India.
+Because they are nearly cut off from the rest of India by Bangladesh, the territories of Mizoram, Manipur, and Nagaland are characterized by dangerous insurgency and wild independence.
 I traveled there to assess some needy hospitals and clinics.

-While in the city of Kohima, Nagaland, my host took me to a village near his birthplace.
+While I was in the city of Kohima, Nagaland, my host took me to a village near his birthplace.
 Before the missionaries had come to the area, the residents had been ferocious headhunters.
-The sturdy ceremonial wooden gates of the village had been carved and painted with scenes of warriors carrying the heads of their tribal enemies as trophies.
-No longer do they hunt down their neighbors.
+The sturdy ceremonial, wooden gates of the village had been carved and painted with scenes of warriors carrying the heads of their tribal enemies as trophies.
+No longer do they hunt down their neighbors, however.
 Now, heads of bear, deer, straight-horned bucks, monkeys, and wild boars are displayed on the roofs, porches, and outside walls of the homes.

-My doctor friend interpreted as I talked with an old village resident who told me that the entry areas were called ‘Wealth Rooms.’
-“It is good to be considered wealthy because it lets everyone know that you are not lazy, but very productive.
+My doctor friend interpreted as I talked with an old village resident who told me that the entry areas were called wealth rooms.
+“It is good to be considered wealthy because it lets everyone know that you are not lazy but are very productive.
 You care about life.
-But the ‘Wealth Rooms’ serve an even greater purpose,” he told me.
+But the wealth rooms serve an even greater purpose,” he told me.

-“Later in life, when a man becomes rich and his room is very full, he invites all the other village people to his house for a ‘Giveaway Party.’
-All his friends and neighbors come and honor him because he had worked very hard, had been a good hunter and had lived wisely.”
-At the end of the party the host goes to his ‘Wealth Room,’ takes the contents and divides them up among the other inhabitants of the village.
-In return, the villagers confer on the man and his family great honor and influence and guarantee him a legacy of greatness and respect and take care of him as long as he lives.”
+“Later in life, when a man becomes rich and his room is very full, he invites all the other village people to his house for a giveaway party.
+All his friends and neighbors come and honor him because he had worked very hard, had been a good hunter, and had lived wisely.
+At the end of the party, the host goes to his wealth room, takes the contents and divides them up among the other inhabitants of the village.
+In return, the villagers confer on the man and his family great honor and influence, guarantee him a legacy of greatness and respect, and vow to take care of him as long as he lives.”

-I had never before heard of “Wealth Rooms” and “Giveaway Parties.”
-What a great way to move from “Success to Significance!”
+I had never before heard of wealth rooms and giveaway parties.
+What a great way to move from success to significance!
 But I quickly agreed that the concept had certainly been established in heavenly wisdom.
-It had been both refreshing and confirming to realize that, way back in the ancient Mongol history, some folks had it figured correctly: “Your greatness is always determined by what you give away from your ‘Wealth Room’ while you are still alive.”
+It had been both refreshing and confirming to realize that way back in ancient Mongol history, some folks had it figured correctly: